chili-chips-ba/openCologne/README.md

 - Misc.
     - help preparing demos and marketing material for trade shows

-While we'll do our best to fulfill this special, direct CologneChip request, yet better is to plan for a follow up project based on CologneChips needs that will undoubtly emerge and refine through our ongoing work.
+While we're doing our best to fulfill this special, direct CologneChip request, it is better to plan for a follow up project based on CologneChips needs that will undoubtly emerge and refine through our ongoing work.

 ## Beinvolved
 We welcome everyone interested to contribute.
 Please reach out to fpga@chili-chips.com, or join our <a href="https://discord.gg/F5UPDFFdsH">GateMate Discord Channel</a>.